Want to learn more about taxes for freelancers in Bulgaria?

 • Local taxes for foreign beneficiaries may apply

-Taxes for Freelancers in Bulgaria
+Taxes For Freelancers in Bulgaria

 The application of tax treaties

 International taxes are a complex matter but we will try to simplify the basics.
-There are two main concepts that you need to understand if you consider making use of the low taxies in Bulgaria:
+There are two main concepts that you need to understand if you consider making use of the low taxes in Bulgaria:

 1. Tax residency